The Tsleil-Waututh Nation develops plans in several crucial areas for our community:

 Land Use Planning

 The TWN Land Use Plan Law 2019 was enacted on January 22, 2019.
 The Land Use Plan forms part of this Law.
-A copy of this law is available here

 We gratefully acknowledge the support of the following organization who made this land use planning process possible: